7" vinyl Along The Hidden Beach due out 5th March 2021, a double A-side with our version of trad song Turtle Dove.

 During the dive, Skipper Mike Keane recovered part of a lost harp.
 He used this to carry out some detective work, firstly identifying the harp's maker via the Royal College of Music and then using this information to verify the identity of the wreck via researchers working for Historic England as the SS Ondine that sank in 1860 off the coast of Beachy Head.
+With thanks to Ryan E for the dive footage.
+I took the above ground during storm Bella at Birling Gap.

 Link to full shipwreck footage and Sussex Shipwrecks